Leave It to Psmith: Plot

 Lord Emsworth is distressed to learn from his secretary, Rupert Baxter, that his sister Lady Constance (Connie) Keeble has invited the Canadian poet Ralston McTodd to stay at Blandings Castle, where another poet, Aileen Peavey, is already in residence.
 Emsworth is further annoyed to be told that he must leave his beloved gardens to travel to London to collect McTodd and to interview a Miss Halliday for the post of library cataloguer.

 Connie’s husband, Joe Keeble, wants to lend money to his stepdaughter Phyllis Jackson and her husband Mike, but Connie, who controls their joint bank account, refuses.
 Emsworth’s feckless son, Freddie Threepwood, also needs funds and approaches his uncle Joe with a plan to circumvent Connie’s control.
 He suggests stealing Connie’s valuable necklace, a gift from Joe, so that Joe can sell it on and distribute the proceeds between Phyllis, Freddie, and himself.
 Joe agrees.

 Freddie, not keen on doing the job himself, responds to a newspaper advertisement placed by Ronald Psmith, an elegant young man who is about to resign from his wealthy uncle’s fish business and who is offering to take on any job (except fish).
 Psmith is a friend of Mike Jackson and his wife Phyllis.
 Phyllis is an old schoolfriend of Eve Halliday, and Eve is loved by Freddie.
 Another friend of Eve’s, Cynthia, has been abandoned by her husband, Ralston McTodd.

-Psmith is smitten when he sees Eve sheltering from the rain opposite the The Drones Club, and he chivalrously dashes out to give her the best umbrella from the club's umbrella rack.
+Psmith is smitten when he sees Eve sheltering from the rain opposite The Drones Club, and he chivalrously dashes out to give her the best umbrella from the club's umbrella rack.
 Later, he encounters Emsworth at the Senior Conservative Club in London, where the Earl is dining with McTodd.
 Irritated at being left alone when the Earl absent-mindedly potters across the street to inspect a flower shop, McTodd departs in a rage.
 When Emsworth returns, he short-sightedly mistakes Psmith for his guest.
 Learning that Eve will soon be working at Blandings, Psmith decides to continue the deception and travels with Emsworth to the castle, posing as McTodd.
 During the journey, Freddie quietly explains his plan, and Psmith agrees to take charge of the theft.